 There are plenty of brilliant day trips to be taken from Takaka, and I would recommend you staying here for at least 3 or 4 nights.
 Just take it easy, this is the time to paint your hair, loosen up and rock those harem pants you've been meaning to wear for ages.

-The Curry Leaf - This must have been the largest ever portion of chips we've ever seen!
-They sell pretty delicious fish too, usually the catch of the day, so frechness is key to their success.
+This must have been the largest ever portion of chips we've ever seen!
+They sell pretty delicious fish too, usually the catch of the day, so freshness is key to their success.

-The Brigand - These guys have a super nice and welcoming terrace and probably the best mussels in the whole New Zealand.
+These guys have a super nice and welcoming terrace and probably the best mussels in the whole of New Zealand.
 We visited their establishment twice and left full and content on both occasions.

 Takaka is a super tiny town.
-As in, you will see one big supermarket, a handful of restaurants and few shops around.
-It's ok though, because Takaka has everything you need during your stay.
-I particularly loved walking around souvernir shops and checking out all the old school hippies clothes available for purchase.
-This is the time to buy colourful clothes and hand made sandals.
+As in, you will see one big supermarket, a handful of restaurants and a few shops around.
+It's ok though because Takaka has everything you need during your stay.
+I particularly loved walking around souvenir shops and checking out all the old school hippies clothes available for purchase.
+This is the time to buy colourful clothes and handmade sandals.

 The track is well marked, well defined and it's almost impossible to get lost.
 The bonus is that you don't even need crazy high tech boots for this one, due to its brilliant terrain.
 However, note that very likely your feet will get wet, due to the walks on the beach and crazy tides.